richardli/gatesweb/docs/country_selection/Nigeria/RH_DELA_C_SKP.md

 ---
 # Skill Birth Attendance

-This Indicator represents the percentage of live births (or stillbirths) in the two (or three/five) years preceding the survey assisted by a skilled provider.
+This Indicator represents the percentage of live births (or stillbirths) in the two years preceding the survey assisted by a skilled provider.
+Skilled provider includes doctor, nurse, midwife and auxiliary nurse or midwife.

 ## Prevalance map